Target Exam

 Question:

 ABC Ltd set up a factory in a remote village U.P. to manufacture solar lights because there was no good source of electricity.
-It priced its solar light at 100 per piece.
+It priced its solar light at ₹100 per piece while the cost of production was Rs 94 per unit.
 After setting up the factory, they noticed that demand was increasing day by day so they decided to increase production so that high sales could be generated.
 To increase sales, a Production manager named Ayush carries out the plans as framed by his superior.
 The company also decide to employ people from the nearby villages as there were very few job opportunities in those areas.
 It also opened schools for the children of its employees.
-At the last of the financial year, they found that their products did not reach the market on time and its per product cost is 95.
+As a result of the additional efforts, economies of scale were achieved and the cost per unit came down to Rs 93 per unit.
+However, by the end of financial year, though the production was increased, the management found that their products did not reach the market on time and due to which sales could not be increased as expected.

 Options: